 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Anna Jones and the DDSL are Sally Mohamed, Sarah Curry, Michelle Tollefsen and Kate Edwards.
-There is a nominated safeguarding governor, Janet Davis, who will take leadership responsibility for safeguarding.
-The Chair of Governors Dina Wilson will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL is Sally Mohamed and the DDSL are Anna Jones, Kate Edwards, Michelle Tollefsen and Sarah Curry.
+There is a nominated safeguarding governor, Kelly Reid-Smith, who will take leadership responsibility for safeguarding.
+The Chair of Governors Kelly Reid Smith will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2020.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.